dipunm/monads/README.md

 }
 ```

-Each time we bind, we don't execute the provided function, we build a thunk around it.
+Each time we fmap, we don't execute the provided function, we build a thunk around it.
 The last action to be added is the last action to be executed and its return value will match the final monads value type.

 When executed, the program will recursively call the old thunks until it gets it's first returned value,and the final value comes by traversing back up the call stack.

 ## Let's summarise
- - A monad is any type that has a `unit` method and a `bind` method.
+ - A monad is any type that has a `from` method and a `fmap` method.
  - The two methods can be given any name, but for us to take full advantage and build agnostic, reusable methods, we should keep them consistent.
  - In order to satisfy these methods, a monad should have some concept of a boxed value.
  - A monad always generalises over a value type. (like `List<T>`)
- - The two methods `unit` and `bind` must follow a set of laws.
+ - The two methods `from` and `fmap` must follow a set of laws.
- - The `bind` function should merge `monadA` and `monadB` (the result of calling the provided function) to get a new monad which generalises over the same value type as `monadB`.
+ - The `fmap` function should merge `monadA` and `monadB` (the result of calling the provided function) to get a new monad which generalises over the same value type as `monadB`.
  - A `monad` can hold 0 or more of its generalised value type.
  - A `monad` can build an internal state. (building state is not the same as mutating state)
  - Knowing what a `monad` is, does not help us know what a `monad` does.